ozcanseker/Social-linked-beer/docs/Finding + Opinion Solid.md

 With smart tools you could also get additional information from this data.

 Also Solid work well when you want to create a small network of pods that work together.
 This way the http request stay at a reasonable rate.
-The sharing of data works good.
+The sharing of data works well.
 The only problem is the scalability.

+ If the scalability problem gets solves there might be whole social networks that will be build on the Solid platform.

 ## Conclusion
 Solid is still in need of some improvement but I believe that it will succeed.
 Solid has a good setup and good ideas.